apk471/apk471/README.md

 ### About Me

 👋 Hello there!
 I'm Ayush Amin, a passionate developer exploring the vast world of code.
-Currently, I'm working on cloning TWITTER(Backend + Frontend).
+Currently, I'm working on improving my skills in Webdev and GenAi.
 My journey involves constant learning, and right now, I'm sharpening my skills in ML and Gen AI.

 🚀 I'm always up for a coding challenge, so feel free to ask me any programming related questions.
 I'm eager to collaborate and learn new things along the way.